Making your product measurable is one of the most important things to make your product successful.

 In a digital product, a good KPI measures an aspect of the product that is significantly contributing to the success of your business.
 A KPI does not have to be directly related to how you get revenue from your product, but often it will be.
-KPIs are used to enable businesses to make better decisions and the same applies to digital product KPIs.
+KPIs are used to enable businesses to make better decisions, and the same applies to digital product KPIs.

-When you have determined the 3-5 right KPIs for your product, you will be able to make better product decisions.
+When you have determined the 3-5 right KPIs for your product, you will make better product decisions.
 Looking at the impact your planned product initiatives have on your KPIs should be a driver for all your product decisions and prioritisations.
 As ever in product management focus on the important stuff is key.

 OK, so KPIs are important.